Pasta Salad with Asparagus is a snap to make with fancied up bottled dressing. It’s made healthier than most with the added veggies.

 But, sometimes you just need to get a dish ready quickly and this pasta salad with asparagus is perfect for that occasion.
 We do recommend using a good quality store bought dressing.
 Did you know that the best ones are found in the produce section of your store?

 One of our favorites is Marie’s, and it’s pretty readily available.
 We just add a few simple ingredients and give it a good shake.
 It’s almost as good as homemade.

 Olives are an optional addition

 We love olives, especially kalamatas, like we’ve used here.
-With feta cheese in our pasta salad the olives will give it a decidedly Mediterranean twist.
+With feta cheese in our pasta salad the olives will give it a decidedly Mediterranean twist (similar to our Mediterranean Cucumber Salad).
 But, we do know that a lot of people don’t love them.

 So, leave them out if you like.
 Better yet, if your people are divided just put a few kalamata olives in a bowl on the side and let everyone choose.